 There are no pre-clinical data of relevance to the prescriber which are additional to that already included in other sections of the Summary of Product Characteristics.

 This medicinal product must not be mixed with other medicinal products except those mentioned in section 6.6.

 If it is necessary to administer Pabrinex Intravenous High Potency in infusion, it is recommended that Pabrinex IV HP is administered in physiological saline or glucose 5%.

 24 months.After opening

 Chemical and physical in-use stability of intravenous high potency vitamins B and C has been demonstrated in the following intravenous infusion fluids for the number of hours stated in the table below, at room temperature:

 |Sodium lactate M/6

-Pabrinex Intravenous High Potency is supplied in pairs of amber glass ampoules of 5ml or 10ml.
-Pack sizes contain ten pairs of 5ml or five pairs of 10ml ampoules.
+Pabrinex Intravenous High Potency, Solution for Injection is supplied in pairs of amber glass ampoules of 5ml or 10ml.
+Packs contain either, six or ten pairs of 5ml ampoules, or five pairs of 10ml ampoules.

 Archimedes Pharma UK Limited